-MAY 20, 2017 — GATHERING INTERNATIONAL STUDENT TEAMS WITH INNOVATIVE SOLUTIONS TO THE WORLD'S MOST PRESSING HEALTH CHALLENGES.
+GATHERING INTERNATIONAL STUDENT TEAMS WITH INNOVATIVE SOLUTIONS TO THE WORLD'S MOST PRESSING HEALTH CHALLENGEs

-Past judges have included investors from Kleiner Perkins Caufield & Byers, the founding CEO of Yahoo!, the Chief Strategy Officer of PATH, and the President of Global Development at the Bill and Melinda Gates Foundation.
-This year, we are thrilled to welcome a new cohort of leaders in medicine, the sciences, public health innovation and venture capital — join our newsletter for announcements soon.
+Past judges have included investors from Kleiner Perkins Caufield & Byers, the founding CEO of Yahoo!, the Chief Strategy Officer of PATH, the President of Global Development at the Bill and Melinda Gates Foundation, the Product Manager for Health at Facebook, the President and CEO of Bioness, Inc. as well as board members from the Global Health Research Foundation and the International Aids Vaccine Initiative.

-On May 20, this year's finalist teams will join us at UC Berkeley for a full-day of workshops and networking events, followed by a public pitch event.
-The teams will present their innovations to a group of high-level judges in clinical leadership and the sciences, public health, and venture capital.
-One team will win a grand prize of $10,000 in seed funding.
-The evening pitch event is open to the public.
+On May 20, 2017, the finalists met at UC Berkeley for workshops, networking events, and a public pitch event.
+The teams presented their innovations to a group of high-level judges in clinical leadership and the sciences, public health, and venture capital.
+Congratulations to Global Water Labs, the 2017 HealthRoots Grand Prize winner — read more here!

-This year's 15 finalist teams join us from Rice University, Johns Hopkins University, UC Berkeley, Stanford University, UCSF School of Medicine, Harvard T.H.
-Chan School of Public Health, Harvard-MIT Health Sciences and Technology, and University of Michigan, each chosen for their unique, innovative, sustainable and scalable innovation.
-Learn more about the finalist teams here.
+This year's finalist teams joined us from Rice University, Johns Hopkins University, UC Berkeley, Stanford University, UCSF, Harvard T.H.
+Chan School of Public Health, Harvard-MIT Health Sciences and Technology, and the University of Michigan; each having been chosen for their unique, innovative, sustainable and scalable innovation.